prabhatsharma/quicksight-rds-private-access/README.md

 ## Poblem statement:

-Quicksight is unable to access an RDS cluster privatele if it aslso has public access.
+Quicksight is unable to access an RDS cluster privately if it also has public access.

 ## Detail